Taygetus

-Mount Taygetus seen from Sparti, located on the east side of the Eurotas rift valley.
+Mount Taygetus seen from Sparta, located on the east side of the Eurotas rift valley.
 The fault scarps marking the strike of the Sparta Fault are visible on the eastern face of the mountain.

 The Taygetus, Taugetus, Taygetos or Taÿgetus (Ταΰγετος) is a mountain range on the Peloponnese peninsula in Southern Greece.
 The highest mountain of the range is Mount Taygetus, also known as "Profitis Ilias", or "Prophet Elias" (Elijah).

 The name is one of the oldest recorded in Europe, appearing in the Odyssey.
 In classical mythology, it was associated to the nymph Taygete and it was named after her.
 During Byzantine times and up until the 19th century, the mountain was also known as Pentadaktylos (Πενταδάκτυλος; Greek for five-fingered, a common name during that period).

 Geography

 Physical

 The Taygetus Massif is about 100 km long, extending from the center of the Peloponnese to Cape Matapan, its southernmost extremity.
 It contains the tallest mountain in the Peloponnese, the Profitis Ilias summit, reaching 2405 m; this is probably the classical Mount Taléton mentioned by Pausanias.
 The summit is an ultra-prominent peak.
 It is prominent above the Isthmus of Corinth, which separating the Peloponnese from mainland Greece, rises only to approximately 60 m.
 Numerous creeks wash down from the mountains and the Eurotas has some of its headwaters in the northern part of the range.
 The western side of the massif houses the headwaters of the Vyros Gorge, which carries winter snowmelt down the mountain, emptying into the Messenian Gulf in the town of Kardamyli.